tee0402/tee0402.github.io/essays/meteoric_disaster.md

 <img class="ui image" src="../images/meteor.jpg">

 Meteors are supposed to be cool and interesting to watch.
 But they can quickly become disasters if they are too large.
 The Meteor application architecture is similar.
-It was supposed to be a modern web development platform that uses JavaScript as both client-side and server-side code to deliver a dynamic experience to users.
+It was supposed to be a modern web development platform that uses JavaScript on both the client and the server to deliver a dynamic experience to users.
 However, it was overly ambitious.
 By trying to be able to do everything, it became cluttered with all sorts of frameworks and technologies.
 Development slows to a halt once an application becomes more complex than a "Hello World" program.

 Despite its flaws, Meteor did come up with some good ideas for handling data.
 The client-side database is ingenious and works without a hiccup.
 To a user, data is synced to and from the server magically.
 To a developer, it is great having the same code work on both the client and the server.